plaid/support/changelog/14-01-28-Sandboxing.md

 }
 ```

-###Question type
+###Question type, note change of mfa to an array of objects
 (Applicable on Bank of America)
 ```
 {
-  type: "question",
+  type: "questions",
-  mfa: {
-    question: 'What is your mothers maiden name?'
+  mfa: [{ question: 'What is your mothers maiden name?' }]
-  }
   access_token: "xxxxx"
 }
 ```